Damir Boras: Academic career

-Outside the university, from 2000 to 2006, he was the deputy director for Informatization and Scientific Cooperation at the Miroslav Krleže Lexicographic Institute, where he is currently a member of the Scientific Council.
+Outside the university, from 2000 to 2006, he was the deputy director for Digitisation and Scientific Cooperation at the Miroslav Krleže Lexicographic Institute, where he is currently a member of the Scientific Council.
 During his two terms as Dean of the Faculty of Philosophy, he chaired the Board of Directors of the Croatian Reporting News Agency (Hine) and the National Center for External Evaluation of Education (NCVVO).